emmeliab/DAT_Proj/README.md

 # Files
 ## Inputs
-Contains Clean data files from the LI-6800 as well as the fully assembled data file titled: clean_aci_data_one_file.csv
+Contains Clean data files from the LI-6800 as well as the fully assembled data file titled: clean_aci_data_one_file.csv.
+Also contains a table of unique identifiers

+## Outputs
+Contains graphs and tables of ACi data and results of statistical analyses

 ## Tapajos_Data_Assembly.R
 This R file assembles all of the individual clean data files (in the Inputs Folder), filters by quality-controlled data, and outputs in to a data file titled clean_aci_data_one_file.csv